Reeva Steenkamp

-Reeva Rebecca Steenkamp (/ˈriːvə ˈstɪərnkʌmp/ REE-və-_-STEERN-kump; /af/; 19 August 1983 – 14 February 2013) was a South African model and paralegal.
+Reeva Rebecca Steenkamp (local /ˈriːvə ˈstɪərnkʌmp/ REE-və-_-STEERN-kump, /af/; 19 August 1983 – 14 February 2013) was a South African model and paralegal.
 She modelled for FHM magazine and was the first face of Avon cosmetics in South Africa.
 Steenkamp once worked as the live roaming presenter for FashionTV in South Africa and starred in television advertisements for Toyota Land Cruiser, Clover Industries, Redds and Aldor Pin Pop.
 She was a celebrity contestant on the BBC Lifestyle show Baking Made Easy in 2012 and on Tropika Island of Treasure season 5 which aired on SABC 3 in February 2013.

 On Valentine's Day 2013, Steenkamp was shot dead by her boyfriend, Oscar Pistorius, at his home in Pretoria.
 He stated that he thought Steenkamp was an intruder hiding in the bathroom.
 Pistorius was found guilty of culpable homicide at a first trial, and was sentenced to five years in prison.
 On 3 December 2015, the Supreme Court of Appeal of South Africa overturned this conviction and instead convicted Pistorius of murder.
 He was sentenced to six years in prison, which was later increased to 13 years and 5 months by the Court of Appeal.
 Pistorius was released on parole on 5 January 2024 after serving a total of 8.5 years in prison, in addition to seven months of house arrest.